Dryland Hopi Corn 2024

 Hopi Pink Corn / Tasseling Jul 9th

 Hopi Pink Corn from 2023 plus new Hopi Pink (total 2600 seeds) were each soaked and planted in separate areas of the same field by trench method and augur 300 feet south of the Hopi White field (2023 Field 2).
-The 2023 Hopi Pink were white with varying degrees of pink/red while the new seeds were a uniform darker "rose" color.
+The 2023 Hopi Pink were white with varying degrees of pink/red while the new seeds from VCOO were a darker "rose" color.
 Hopi Pink seeds from 2023 with more intense red coloration were grouped together.
 We initially planned to plant all of the Hopi Pink but decided to reserve some for 2025 and only 40% of the prepared area was planted.
 To test the effect of contour plowing on moisture accumulation trenches were plowed roughly level in an east-west direction.
 An augur was used to drill planting holes 6-10 inches deep in a zig-zag pattern at the bottom and in between trenches on the high parts.
 Initially holes were backfilled but the trenches were not.
 Seedling emergence was spotty and about the same as for Hopi White.
 This area is the lowest on the property and June 16th (a month after the last expected frost date) we recorded 34°F and had frost on the windshield at 5:30 am.
 Much of the Hopi Pink outer leaves were damaged.
 The Smoik Hu:n 600' away also had some freeze damage.
 The growth and appearance of Hopi Pink is very similar to Hopi White and plants are less than 5 feet tall.
 These plants make many tillers and a single seed results in a clump.

-The Hopi Pink has recovered from the freeze but are showing signs of heat and water stress.
+Hopi Pink (July 9th Update) The Hopi Pink has recovered from the freeze but are showing signs of heat and water stress.
 The bottom two rows are shriveling from lack of moisture which is consistent with previous experiments where lower areas fared poorly.
 Unlike most of the property this area has 8 ft. or more of dry silt which is notoriously hydrophobic.
 These areas don't absorb water as well.
 I once dug out burdock in this area near the irrigated trees and the deeper I went (in silt) the drier the soil but when digging 4' deep in other areas there is moist sand.
 Planting at the bottom was a mistake but on the slope the corn is doing much better and overall this field and may rival Field 2.

-The bottom rows have continued to deteriorate but plants in rows above have done very well.
+Hopi Pink (August 20th Update) The bottom rows have continued to deteriorate but plants in rows above have done very well.
 Growth is similar to the Hopi White and again as many as 5 ears per clump.
 We had backfilled some of the trenches by kicking in the dirt when the plants were about 3' tall and they seem to have dried less than the Hopi White.
-This area is next to the old garden where we had the first Hopi Blue ears produced in 2022, and is a 2nd best area for dryland corn.
-Conclusions are that this is another good area, Hopi Pink is very productive, planting deeper at the bottom of a trench increases moisture available to plants, backfilling/hilling around maturing corn stalks reduces evaporation, and planting in a zig-zag pattern makes hilling operations more difficult.
+This area is not far from the old garden where we had the first Hopi Blue ears produced in 2022.
+Corn does well in this area.
+Hopi Pink is very productive, planting deeper at the bottom of a trench increases moisture available to plants, backfilling/hilling around maturing corn stalks reduces evaporation, and planting in a zig-zag pattern makes hilling operations more difficult.

-Quite a few of these plants are drying.
+Hopi Pink (August 26th Update) Quite a few of these plants are drying.
 Backfilling looks like it may have helped some.
 This is the best field (second to Hopi White) with a decent percentage of stalks still green and about 40% producing multiple ears (as many as 6 per plant).

-We have harvested about 20% of the corn filling 2 x 3 gallon buckets with ears and yield is impressive despite being planted too closely.
+Hopi Pink (September 24th Update) We have harvested about 20% of the corn filling 2 x 3 gallon buckets with ears and yield is impressive despite being planted too closely.
 While most other fields are drying and turning light brown there are quite a few plants in this area that are still green.
 This area seems to have more ground moisture and yield should improve once I optimize plant spacing.

 The Intermission